can-lehmann/owlkettle/docs/widgets_adwaita.md

 - `issueUrl: string`
 - `website: string`
 - `copyright: string`
-- `license: string` Sets the license as a custom text if it can’t be set via licenseType (when set licenseType will be set to GTK_LICENSE_CUSTOM).
+- `license: string` Sets the license as a custom text.
+Is this field is used instead of `licenseType`, latter has to be empty or `LicenseCustom`.
 - `licenseType: LicenseType` Sets the license for from a list of known license.
-- `legalSections: seq[LegalSection]` Adds an extra section to the Legal page.
-Extra sections will be displayed below the application’s own information.
-The parameters copyright, licenseType and license will be used to present the it the same way as AboutWindow:copyright, AboutWindow:licenseType and AboutWindow:license are for the application’s own information.
-See those properties for more details.
-This can be useful to attribute the application dependencies or data.
+- `legalSections: seq[LegalSection]` Adds extra sections to the "Legal" page.
+You can use these sections for dependency package attributions etc.
 - `applicationIcon: string`
 - `releaseNotes: string`
 - `comments: string`
-- `debugInfo: string`
+- `debugInfo: string` Adds a "Troubleshooting" section.
+Use this field to provide instructions on how to acquire logs or other info you want users of your app to know about when reporting bugs or debugging.
 - `developers: seq[string]`
 - `designers: seq[string]`
 - `artists: seq[string]`
 - `documenters: seq[string]`
-- `credits: seq[(string, seq[string])]` Adds additional credit sections with customizable titles
+- `credits: seq[tuple[title: string, people: seq[string]]]` Adds additional credit sections with customizable titles
-- `acknowledgements: seq[(string, seq[string])]` Adds acknowledgment sections with customizable titles
+- `acknowledgements: seq[tuple[title: string, people: seq[string]]]` Adds acknowledgment sections with customizable titles
-- `links: seq[(string, string)]` Adds additionals links placed in the details section
+- `links: seq[tuple[title: string, url: string]]` Adds additionals links placed in the details section

 ###### Example